Random121/minecraft-traps/premade_traps.md

 1. Delays on repeating command blocks are 2
 2. C = Conditional
 3. Unless told all command blocks are unconditional
+4. Remote Mine C2 requires coordinate of item frame with item

 **_Geyser Trap:_**